-The Lechtal Alps are characterised by a distinctive main ridge.
+The Lechtal Alps, where the famous Ski Arlberg Skiing Area is located, are characterised by a distinctive main ridge

 Image gallery: Lechtal Alps

-In the north the Lechtal Alps are bounded by the Allgäu Alps, in the north east by the Ammergau Alps, in the east by the Mieminger mountain chain and the Wetterstein mountain chain, in the south by the Oetztal Alps and Samnaun mountain chain, in the south west by the Verwall mountain chain and in the west by the Lechquellen chain.
+In the north, they are bounded by the Allgäu Alps, in the north-east by the Ammergau Alps, in the east by the Mieming Range and the Wetterstein Mountains, in the south by the Oetztal Alps and Samnaun Alps, in the south-west by the Verwall Alps, in the west by the Lechquellen Mountains.

 Peaks: The 10 highest elevations include, among others, Mt.
 Parseierspitze with its 3,040 metres and the striking greenish and reddish rock band beneath the summit, Mt.
 Darwinkopf (2,970 m a.s.l.), Mt.
 Bocksgartenspitze (2,939 m a.s.l.) and the 2,888 m high Vorderseespitze.